 A Basic Skills school took place January 31-February 2, 2014 in Sarasota, Fla.
 Future clinic dates are TBD.

 The basis for this school will be more complex race situations and rules interpretations that the licensed USRowing official may encounter on at least an occasional basis.
 Proper application and interpretation of the Rules of Rowing will be emphasized throughout, along with improving one's situational awareness in various race scenarios.
 Working experience in each of the standard assignments with basic knowledge and understanding of both the Rules and procedures are prerequisite for this school.
 This school is intended to also expand participant's awareness and understanding to develop leadership skills in each of the referee position assignments, and to learn procedural and technical protocols used at championship regattas.
 The Advanced School is therefore appropriate for officials who are preparing to work at regional and national championship events, and more generally is suited for all who have mastered their basic skills and who now want to advance their understanding of the Rules and procedures to enable them to competently handle more complex situations, as well as to move into leadership roles as a working USRowing official.

-An Advanced School has been scheduled for November 15-17, 2013 in Chula Vista, Calif.
+An Advanced School took place November 15-17, 2013 in Chula Vista, Calif.
 Future clinic dates are TBD.

 Chief Referee School